sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

    - **Client Secret**: use the Key value of the app registration you created earlier.

    - **Bing Map Key**: use the key of Bing Map you got earlier.
 This setting is optional.
+It will hide Bing map icon on schools page if this field is empty.

    - Check **I agree to the terms and conditions stated above**.